ksctl/docs/content/en/docs/features.md

 - Intuitive command structure
 - No new configurations to learn
 - Perfect for teams of all skill levels
+- We have WASM workload support as well

 **🔄 Flexible Operation**
 - Self-managed cluster support